morristech/effective-bash/README.md

 ```

 ## text editor - tte
 Ability to modify files in the most important once connected to terminal and making basic bash commands.
-If youa re looking for an editor to be small, fast, extensible (open source), easy to pick up  I recommend [tte](https://github.com/GrenderG/tte).
+If you are looking for an editor to be small, fast, extensible (open source), easy to pick up  I recommend [tte](https://github.com/GrenderG/tte).

 ## prompt - powerline - go
 For the shell prompt I use [powerline-go](https://github.com/justjanne/powerline-go) that showes not only nice look, but also git status.